 Venter, a vibrant 70-year-old, co-founded Human Longevity to provide people with the most complete and intensive genetic and physical assessments of their health that has ever existed.
 These “road maps” show clients, in intimate detail, the exact condition of their bodies at a given moment in time, and what pitfalls may exist for the future based upon their genetic makeup.

 Sitting comfortably with his toy poodle, Darwin, on his lap, the bearded Venter detailed his vision for the company that has raised over $300 million in capital from investors, including Celgene and GE Ventures.
-The goal is to give people, and eventually health care companies, advance information about pre-existing health issues so that the focus can be on prevention as a health care option, rather than continuing the long entrenched tradition of “fixing” people after they have already developed maladies or life threatening diseases.
+The goal is to give people, and eventually health care companies, advance-information about pre-existing health issues so the focus can be on prevention as a health care option, rather than continuing the long entrenched tradition of “fixing” people after they have already developed maladies or life threatening diseases.

 Perhaps because of Venter’s earlier success with the human genome, his project is receiving much attention.
 Last year he was here in Aspen to address the Ideas Festival and speak at the Charlie Rose Weekend event.
-This spring he was the subject of a Forbes Magazine cover story on the project and has also been featured in documentaries produced by production companies as disparate as NOVA and Red Bull TV.
+This spring he was the subject of a Forbes Magazine cover story on the project and also has been featured in documentaries produced by companies as disparate as NOVA and Red Bull TV.
 Though he is not without his detractors, some of whom find him arrogant and infused with an outsized disrespect for established medical conventions, Venter is once again on a quest for change.